 Let’s add our menu items by editing the placeholder menu items that came with the template.
 This is a very simple and easy process.

-Double click the text that you’d like to edit and add in your restaurant’s menu items.
+Double-click the text that you’d like to edit and add to your restaurant’s menu items.

 3. Change Font Sizes